canonical/brand-store-documentation/how-to-dmidecode-to-read-system-sn.rst

           product_serial=\$(dmidecode -s system-serial-number)
     ...

 Finally, to let the hardware-observe interface automatically connect on first boot, you'll need to go to the `dashboard <https://dashboard.snapcraft.io/snaps/{{CUSTOMER_STORE_PREFIX}}-pc/>`_, click on the “Review capabilities” link, and set the radio button next to hardware-observe to “Enabled”.
-For more information on auto-connecting interfaces, see :doc:`snap-confinement-snapd-connection`.